-Getting to Norway from the UK
+Getting to Norway by ferry from the UK

-- To reach mainland Europe from the UK, there are five logical routes (excluding the southern UK to France routes).
+To reach mainland Europe from the UK, we've outlined the five most logical routes (excluding the southern UK to France routes).
+From there, four follow-up connections will take you to Norway from Western Europe.

 Ferry Route | Transfer Time | Cost of Car Transfer (Approx) | Distance to Kiel |